Briefing

 But Damodaran raises another worry: the MSP hike will further increase the hold of the state on the rice trade.
 Private traders are shying away, especially from mandis in Punjab because of high mandi taxes (in excess of 14 percent).
 In Madhya Pradesh, it is 2.2 percent.
 Of the country’s milled rice production of 111.52 million tonnes, the government has produced 36 million tonnes and it could add another 2 million tonnes before the rice marketing season ends in September.

-The Economic Times in an editorial says liberal MSPs distort farmers’ planting choices away from market demand, making production inefficient and unsustainable.
+The Economic Times in an says liberal MSPs distort farmers’ planting choices away from market demand, making production inefficient and unsustainable.
 Providing direct income support based on the size of holdings, like the Telangana government has done (Rs 4,000 an acre per season), is a better alternative, it says.
 It also calls on the government to create market linkages, free farmers from the stranglehold of middlemen and institute organized retailing to raise competition.

-Gopak Kateshiya writes in the Indian Express that the hikes in MSPs of groundnut and cotton may have been done with an eye on farmers in Gujarat’s Saurashtra region where the BJP suffered losses in the last Assembly elections.
+Gopak Kateshiya in the Indian Express that the hikes in MSPs of groundnut and cotton may have been done with an eye on farmers in Gujarat’s Saurashtra region where the BJP suffered losses in the last Assembly elections.
 But farmers may not be convinced that the MSP hikes will help because procurement by the government is patchy.
 An oil miller tells him that he bought the best quality groundnut from the market last year at Rs 3,500 a quintal when the MSP was Rs 4,500.
 Groundnut stocks with the government are weighing down prices.
 Last year, it procured 10 lakh tonnes of the oilseed, 8.08 lakh tonnes of it from Gujarat which produced 32 lakh tonnes in all.
 Nafed, the national agricultural marketing cooperative, has seven lakh tonnes in stock, including 40,000 tonnes procured in 2016-17.
 It is offloading the stocks at 3,300 a quintal, which is a third below the latest MSP.

 Mint quotes the Reserve Bank’s monetary policy report of April 2018 (Chapter II) to emphasize that except for rice and wheat, procurement of pulses is inadequate.
 “Arhar and urad prices remain below their minimum support prices at the mandi level in the major producing states, viz., Maharashtra, Madhya Pradesh, Gujarat, Uttar Pradesh and Karnataka reflecting the large gap in procurement relative to supply,” the RBI report said.